Managing Director, ICT Consultant and Business Advisor

 Sydney / remote

-Developed game guides and reviews, building early public communication skills around technology and interactive media.
+Developed game guides and reviews, including pre-release game-review context, building early public communication skills around technology, gaming and interactive media.

 Context